 Are we to believe one deceased Jewish woman has mutated into a thousand different nationalistic Marys?
 Of course not.
 What we see there is a repackaging of ancient goddesses of different cultures to fit into the cult of Mary.

 Some apologists of Rome resort to word games.
-They argue that they offer Mary hyperdulia (special veneration), while other saints are given dulia (veneration) and Christ is given latria (worship).
+They argue that they offer Mary hyperdulia (special veneration), while other saints are given dulia (veneration) and Christ is offered latria (worship).
 This is untrue:

-(a) According to Vine’s Expository Dictionary of New Testament Terms (p 141), the Greek root of the word Douleia from which the word “dulia” is formed, means “bondage” or “condition of being a slave.”
-When Catholics say they offer Mary hyperdulia, what it actually means is that they are in super bondage to “Mary.”
-If that’s not goddess worship, I don’t know what it is.
+(a) According to Vine’s Expository Dictionary of New Testament Terms (p.
+141), the Greek root of the word Douleia from which the word “dulia” is formed, means “bondage” or “condition of being a slave.”
+When Catholics say they offer Mary hyperdulia, what it actually means is that they are in super bondage or super slavery to “Mary.”
+If this is not goddess worship, I don’t know what it is.

 (b) The Greek words dulia and latria are synonyms.
 They do not distinguish worship.
 Rome’s distinctions are artificial.
 They would say “But we venerate our parents.”
 That may be true, but since Catholics don’t venerate their parents the way they venerate their Mary, this is a false equivocation.
-The same gestures Catholics offer Mary are the same pagans offer their mother goddesses, so we fail to see a difference.
+The same gestures Catholics offer Mary are the same pagans offer their mother goddesses, so what’s the difference?

 II.
 Attached divine attributes